Haarini2164/PRODUCT-SALES-TREND-VIEWER/README.md

 # 📊 PRODUCT SALES TREND VIEWER

+---

 ## 📌 Project Overview
-This project is an interactive **Sales Analytics Dashboard** built using **Streamlit**.
-It enables users to upload sales datasets, analyze trends, and forecast future sales using machine learning.
+An interactive **Sales Analytics Dashboard** built using **Streamlit** to analyze product sales, visualize trends, and forecast future performance using machine learning.

-The application helps convert raw sales data into **meaningful business insights** for better decision-making.
+This application transforms raw sales data into **actionable business insights** for better decision-making.

 ---